 The cleanser also has non-comedogenic pumpkin seed oil and vegan squalane.
-Ginger adds vitamin B and C and helps reduce the discoloration from acne scars and sunspots.
+Using ginger adds vitamin B and C and helps reduce the discoloration from acne scars and sunspots.
 Antioxidant-rich white tea and rosehip oil prevent future damage.
 This oil leaves you with radiant, clear skin.

 Best for Body: Bioderma Atoderm Cleansing Oil

 Can use on face and body